Gramet/adventofcode/README.md

 # Install

 1. Get your AoC session cookie and put it in a `.env` (session=XXXXX)
+2. Also set your email in `.env` to fill request headers
-2. Install requirements using `pipenv install`
+3. Install requirements using `pipenv install`

 ## Helpers
 - `python src/prepare_year.py 2022`: Will create the directories for each day using the template in `year_template`